Slippin-Dinny/Slippin-Dinny/README.md

-- 👋 Hey there, i'm Danie
+- 👋 Hey there, i'm Daniel
-- ✏️ I'm Studying Cyber Security.
+- ✏️ I'm Studying Cyber Security
-- 💬 I'm Interested in CTF's and Python.
+- 💬 I'm Interested in CTF's and Python